-The use of cigarettes, e-cigarettes, vapes, marijuana, and all other drugs and drug paraphernalia are strictly prohibited within residence halls.
+The use of cigarettes, and the use or possession of e-cigarettes, vapes, marijuana, and all other drugs and drug paraphernalia are strictly prohibited within residence halls.
 Please refer to the Culver-Stockton College policy on alcohol, drug, and tobacco use located within this publication for more information on campus policies.